 I came to Canada young; I met my husband here and here we married and had our children.
-A few years after that we sponsored my brother in law, who turned out to be a bully.
+A few years after that we sponsored my brother-in-law, who turned out to be a bully.
 He had an issue with women, as I understood, and he was mainly emotionally abusive towards me.
 Sometimes people underestimate the damage that emotional abuse can do to you.
-Believe me it is very destructive.
-No matter what I did he was very critical, sometimes openly so and sometimes making veiled, hurtful comments.
+Believe me, it is very destructive.
+No matter what I did he was so critical, sometimes openly so and other times making veiled hurtful comments.
 It was a difficult time for me and for my husband.
-We sponsored him thinking that we were helping him and it turned out a nightmare for us.
-My brother in law was, as abusers often are, extremely manipulative; he was able to present a very distorted picture of what was taking place, so in his family’s perspective he was the one victimized by us, “his mean sister in law and his uncaring brother.”
+We sponsored him thinking we were helping him and it became a nightmare for us.
+My brother-in-law was, as abusers often are, extremely manipulative; he was able to present a very distorted picture of what was taking place, so in his family’s eyes he was the one victimized by us, “his mean sister in law and his uncaring brother.”

 It took us years to figure out the dynamics of abuse and how to deal with abusive, toxic people.
-At some point, I guess, I realized that I could not change anybody but myself and I started focusing on doing what I needed to do to protect myself and my children, and encouraging my husband to do what he needed to do to protect himself.
-Focusing on my own well being helped me immensely.
-I continued my journey, returned to school and got the education I yearned for and applied it to my personal life.
-I set limits and prepare myself to defend them when under assault by some very intrusive people, in my case family.
+At some point, I guess, I realized that I could not change anyone but myself, so I began focusing on doing what I needed to do to protect myself and my children and encouraging my husband to do what he needed to do to protect himself.
+Focusing on my own well-being helped me immensely.
+I continued my journey, returned to school and got the education I yearned for and applied my learnings to my personal life.
+I set limits and prepared myself to defend them when under assault by some very intrusive people, in my case family.
 I also learned to love myself and to put myself first.
-Nobody can love you and you cannot love anybody, if you do not love yourself first.
+Nobody can love you and you cannot love anybody if you do not love yourself first.

 All this time, the answer was within me, you see, but due to the craziness toxicity had created for me, and my concern with others loving me, I had lost my way.
 I was, without being aware of this, more focused on these outsiders and their craziness than on myself.
 So, I became self-centered, not selfish but concerned, respectful and loving with myself.

-A proud survivor, social work and warrior in the fight against toxic relationships.
+A proud survivor, social worker, and warrior in the fight against toxic relationships.